Understanding Homelessness

 Provide critical relief.

 If you see someone, have a conversation with them.
 Share your name and ask them theirs.
 Give them a bottle of water, a snack, or a gift card from a neighboring store, like McDonalds or Wawa.
 You can also collect a few essentials in a plastic bag to deliver when you encounter individuals living outside.
-Water and a snack, seasonal survival items; in the Summer, anti-itch spray, sunscreen, a cooling towel, bug spray, and wipes are all greatly appreciated items.
+Water and a snack, seasonal survival items; such as sunscreen, bug spray, or hand warmers and thick socks are all greatly appreciated items.

 Advocate for people to be inside.